Aftermath: 19 - A Borrower of the Night (2020)

 Newton fidgets, toying with his pen.

 “It’s just sad.
 And then the guy who shouts at him, files dozens of HR complaints about the music he plays, the way he dresses?
-The guy who points out how annoying he is at every turn, the guy who criticizes his life choices?
+The guy who points out how annoying he is at every turn, the guy who criticizes his life choices nonstop?
 Turns out THAT’S the guy who’s secretly in love with him?
 Not gonna fly.
 Not easily.
 Not well.
 Try something different.
-Sad as it is, his self-esteem is probably low enough you could do to him what Mr. Darcy tried on Elizabeth Bennet.
-The you-suck-but-I-find-you-irresistible shtick.”
+Sad as it is, his self-esteem is probably low enough you could pull a Fitzwilliam Darcy move.
+The you-suck-but-I-find-you-irresistible shtick?”

 That doesn’t seem ideal.